 Don’t blame the cake if your kid is acting out at a party.
 The “sugar high” theory started in 1978, when one study found that kids with hyperkinesis, a hyperactivity disorder, had low blood sugar, which, weirdly enough, can be a sign of eating too much sugar.
 That study was later discredited when researchers realized the “abnormally low” blood sugar was actually considered normal.
 Since then, double-blind studies have shown sugar doesn’t make kids any more hyper than a placebo.
 If anything, it’s probably your own expectations.
 One 1994 study found that after five- to seven-year-old boys took a placebo, the moms who were told their sons had eaten a large dose of sugar were more likely to say their kid was acting hyper.
 Your kid might also just be excited to let loose with their friends at a party.
-Here are more myths parents need to stop believing.
+Don’t miss more obscure facts you never knew about your body.

 Myth: Lightning never strikes the same place twice

 Anyone familiar with lightning rods could probably already tell you there’s nothing stopping lightning from hitting the same spot twice.
 The Empire State Building, for example, once endured eight strikes in 24 minutes during a storm.
 Even without a lightning rod, there’s nothing keeping lightning away from the spot that just got hit.
 In fact, the features that made the spot likely to get hit once—height, presence of standing water, or terrain shape, for example—would be just as attractive to a second bolt, according to the National Severe Storms Laboratory.
-Learn how you can stay safe in a lightning storm.
+Check out the science mysteries no one has figured out.

 Myth: Common belief in the Middle Ages was the Earth was flat, but it’s really a perfect sphere